Virsacer/icingaweb2-module-rrdtool/README.md

 By default all perfdata of a service is written to a single RRD.
 To be able to update the file, the number of datasources must not change.

 On some checks it might be expected that this number changes over time.
 You can configure these checkcommands to use a dedicated RRD for each datasource.
+This setting only effects new databases.
+Existing ones can be converted with `icingacli rrdtool split Host/Service.xml` or `icingacli rrdtool join Host/Service.xml`

 Example: A check that lists all disks or partitions.
 When each is in a separate file they can be updated independently.
 So adding or removing disks/partition does not prevent the update.